redis-developer/redis-developer.github.io/docs/howtos/redisbloom/with-dotnet/index.md

 ## Cuckoo Filters

 Cuckoo Filters solve a similar problem to Bloom Filters; they allow you to determine if an item has been added to a set yet.
 However, Cuckoo Filters have slightly different characteristics than Bloom Filters.
-For example, you may add the same item to a Cuckoo filter more than once, and they do support delete operations (which introduces the possibility of false negatives in addition to false positives).
+For example, you may add the same item to a Cuckoo Filter more than once, and they do support delete operations (which introduces the possibility of false negatives in addition to false positives).

 ### Creating a Cuckoo Filter